Life-saving Things

 Not long ago I scribbled down a few thoughts about having unexpectedly landing in a long season of rest.
 Yet, here I am again longing for slow following a long season of busy.
 Life is like that with its ebb and flow.

-Looking back always slows me down long enough to see what I might have missed along the way.
-And looking back brings clarity on what I want up ahead.
-Often caught up in the toiling and strifes of life — it sure is easy to miss the important things.
+Looking back always slows me down long enough to see what I might have missed along the way and brings clarity to what I want up ahead.
+Often caught in the toiling and strifes of life, it sure is easy to miss the important things.

-The recent Thanksgiving season beckoned us to pause and ponder what really matters, and the upcoming Christmas season beckons us to do the same.
+The recent Thanksgiving season beckoned us to pause and ponder what really matters, and the upcoming Christmas season beckons the same.
 As we come to the close of yet another year, it’s a good time to reflect.

 What really matters?